mosesmarin/Date-Engineer-Notes/Readme.md

 How to start with Machine Learning and AI?
 =========================================

-## 1. Staat with basic presentations
+## 1. Start with basic presentations

 - What is Machine Learning?
 (AI Adventures) https://www.youtube.com/watch?v=HcqpanDadyQ